 Driving provides older people freedom, independence, and key social interactions with their community that many people take for granted in their youth.
 But the privilege of driving is based on the ability to safely operate a motor vehicle.
 Drivers aged 70 and over have an increased motor vehicle crash risk per miles driven in comparison to middle-aged drivers.
 Those that drive infrequently are at greatest risk.
 Thus, impaired function due to age-related disorders should be viewed as a flashing yellow traffic signal—a warning that driving privileges should be reassessed.

 Many factors can diminish the driving performance of older adults.
 Among these factors are age-related changes in reaction time and visual, cognitive, and/or muscle disorders that become more common with age.
-Drugs are commonly used to treat disorders in older people and some classes can be quite sedating and also impair driving performance.
+Drugs are commonly used to treat disorders in older people, and some classes of drugs can be sedating and impair driving performance.
 Some of these factors can be managed and modified.

 Did You Know...

 On average, older drivers have fewer actual crashes per year than do younger drivers.
 However, because they drive fewer miles than middle-age drivers, older drivers average more crashes per mile driven.
 Crash rates begin to increase after about age 70, and they increase more rapidly after age 80.
 For every mile driven, older drivers have higher rates of traffic violations, crashes, and fatalities than do all other age groups over age 25.
 It should be noted that older people are driving farther distances than previous generations, and this trend is expected to continue.

 Failure to yield right-of-way (often because they "looked but did not see") is one of the more common traffic violations committed by older drivers.
 Also, older drivers have more difficulty merging into traffic and may have problems at intersections, particularly when making left turns.
 These difficulties have been attributed to

 Difficulty evaluating several pieces of information simultaneously (multitasking)